kunal333/E2ESynapseDemo/README.md

 ## CMS Demo using Azure Synapse, Azure Data Factory and Power BI

+**Audience**
+If you belong to one of the below categories, you have landed at the right place!
+1. If you are just getting started with Azure Synapse and/or Azure Data Factory.
+2. If you are looking to set up a Data Warehousing demo environment using Azure Synapse, Azure Data Factory and PowerBI in just 4 steps.
+3. If you are interested in trying Centers for Medicare and Medicaid Services (CMS) data on Synpase.

+**Purpose**
-The purpose of the script is to automate the deployment process for spinning up demo environment to host CMS data in Synapse Analytics.
-The script takes care of deploying Resources in Azure like Synapse Analytics, Azure Data Factory and Azure Data Lake Storage.
-It also downloads Healthcare based CMS data and loads into Synapse database.
-This CMS data is then used for reporting using Power BI.
+The purpose of this project is to 1) automate the deployment of Azure Resources (Azure Data Lake Storage, Azure Synapse and Azure Data Factory) 2) automate downloading CMS data from https://cms.gov and loads into Azure Synapse Tables.
+This CMS data can then be used for reporting using Power BI.

 ## Pre-requisites:
 Azure Account with permissions to create Azure Resources (Storage, Azure Data Factory, Synapse)

-## Quick 4 Step Deployment:
+## 4 Easy Steps for Deployment:
 1. Login to Azure Portal and open Cloud Shell with Powershell prompt from the top navigation bar (see below image)

     ![Command Shell](https://github.com/kunal333/E2ESynapseDemo/blob/master/images/CommandShell.png)